Why and how to optimize your range consistency ?

 3. Strategic thinking

 Managing the margin mix requires in-depth strategic thinking.
 It’s essential to take into account factors such as consumer demand, competition, production costs, and even market trends.
 Companies need to remain agile, ready to adjust their margin mix to changing market conditions.
+Offering the right range is crucial to staying competitive.

 It’s an essential part of the overall assortment management strategy for modern retail players.